John Ottenheimer

-John Ottenheimer (born 1953) is a Canadian lawyer and politician in Newfoundland and Labrador, Canada.
+John Ottenheimer (born in 1953) is a Canadian lawyer and politician in Newfoundland and Labrador, Canada.
 Ottenheimer is a former Cabinet minister in the government of Danny Williams and represented the district of St. John's East for the Progressive Conservative Party from 1996 to 2007.
 He unsuccessfully ran for the leadership of the Progressive Conservatives in 2014 losing to Paul Davis.

 Between 2003 and 2007, Ottenheimer served as the Minister of Intergovernmental Affairs, the Minister of Health and Community Services, and as the Minister of Education.
 He also briefly served as acting Minister of Municipal Affairs and acting Minister of Natural Resources.
 He left provincial politics in 2007 and was later appointed chairman of Newfoundland and Labrador Hydro.

 Background

 Ottenheimer was born in St. John's, Newfoundland in 1953.
 He is the younger half-brother of former Progressive Conservative leader and Canadian Senator Gerry Ottenheimer.
-In 1974 he graduated from Memorial University of Newfoundland with a Bachelor of Arts degree and a Bachelor of Education Degree.
+In 1974, he graduated from Memorial University of Newfoundland with a Bachelor of Arts degree and a Bachelor of Education Degree.
 He would later receive a graduate diploma and his Masters of Education.
-After working as a high school teacher in St. John's and as a principal throughout the province he decided to go back to school and become a lawyer. in 1982, Ottenheimer received his Bachelor of Laws degree from the University of Windsor.
-Ottenheimer practised law in St. John's and was also a lecturer in property law at Cabot College and a lecturer in Law and Education at the Faculty of Education of Memorial University.
+After working as a high school teacher in St. John's and as a principal throughout the province, he decided to go back to school and become a lawyer. in 1982, Ottenheimer received his Bachelor of Laws degree from the University of Windsor.
+Ottenheimer practised law in St. John's; he was also a lecturer in property law at Cabot College and a lecturer in Law and Education at the Faculty of Education of Memorial University.
 His wife Helen Conway-Ottenheimer was elected in the 2019 provincial election in the district of Harbour Main.

 Provincial politics

 Opposition MHA

-In the 1996 provincial election Ottenheimer defeated Liberal incumbent Hubert Kitchen in the district of St. John's East, winning the seat for the Progressive Conservatives.
+In the 1996 provincial election, Ottenheimer defeated Liberal incumbent Hubert Kitchen in the district of St. John's East, winning the seat for the Progressive Conservatives.
 His win came despite the Liberals winning an overwhelming majority government and the PC Party losing seven seats from the previous election.
 Ottenheimer was easily re-elected in the district in the 1999 general election.
-From 1996 to 2003 Ottenheimer served in opposition and was a critic for a number of ministries.
+From 1996 to 2003, Ottenheimer served in opposition and was a critic for a number of ministries.
 Ottenheimer had considered running for the party's leadership following the 1996 and 1999 general elections, but did not enter either race.